Updated February 4, 2022.

-- Exemptions will be subject to the Standard Large Group Conditions, including a limit of 50% capacity at any venue and the requirement that persons possess and present for verification a valid SafeKey to enter the event.
-Additional conditions may be imposed by the Minister of Youth, Culture and Sport.
+- Exemptions will be subject to the Standard Large Group Conditions, including any conditions imposed by the Minister of Youth, Culture and Sport.

 Large Group Exemption